Religious Trauma & High-Control Recovery Therapy in Las Vegas

 Now you don’t feel like you fit anywhere.
 Not with the people you left, and not fully with the people you’ve found.

-That deep disconnection hums in the background like a constant reminder:
+That deep disconnection hums in the background:

 "I don’t belong here."